Bastardkb/bastardkb.github.io/_includes/testing_pcb_dactyl.md

 To test the switches, we are going to use the VIA interface.
 All Bastard Keyboards come pre-flashed with VIA, so you don't have to flash anything.

 {: .warning }
 The default firmware requires the USB cable be connected to the right side of the keyboard.
-This means that when connecting the left side, the keys will be reversed.
+This means that when testing the left side, the keys will be reversed.

 Open [VIA](https://usevia.app/) - please note this only works on chromium-based browsers like chromium, edge, chrome.